 Supporting idea:

 Most of the people think the main reason of success and happiness is having a a lot of money, they think money can solve their problems, but it is not.
+WHY NOT?

 Supporting citation:

 “When it comes to balancing life goals and finances, it’s easy for people to place more importance on money than it is worth.
 A lot of people think that money will solve all of their problems, and that it’s the key to success.
 However, this line of thought is dangerous – when you believe that money is the solution, then everything that you do will be in pursuit of money, when the effort would be better spent in pursuit of your passions, the people you love, and the values that drive you.
-In other words, be wary of putting the cart before the horse.”(Wei, 2015)
+In other words, be wary of putting the cart before the horse.”(Wei, 2015) GOOD QUOTE

 Evidence: